theajack/disable-devtool/README.md

-    url?: string; // Jump to the page when closing the page fails, the default value is localhost tkName?: string; // Bypass the url parameter name when disabled, the default is ddtk ondevtoolopen?(): void; // Callback for opening the developer panel, the url parameter is invalid when enabled debugDelay?: number; // The delay in debug mode is 200ms by default interval?: number; // Timer interval is 200ms by default disableMenu?: boolean; // Whether to disable the right-click menu The default is true stopIntervalTime?: number; // Waiting time to cancel monitoring on mobile }
+    url?: string; // Jump to the page when closing the page fails, the default value is localhost tkName?: string; // Bypass the url parameter name when disabled, the default is ddtk ondevtoolopen?(): void; // Callback for opening the developer panel, the url parameter is invalid when enabled interval?: number; // Timer interval is 200ms by default disableMenu?: boolean; // Whether to disable the right-click menu The default is true stopIntervalTime?: number; // Waiting time to cancel monitoring on mobile }
 ```

-Note: The disableMenu parameter is invalid under ie, because the right button under ie will block the main process and cannot monitor

 ### 3.2 md5 and tk bypass disable